omeka/classic-enduser/docs/Plugins/RecordRelations.md

 Once you have installed Record Relations, you can activate and deactivate it.
 It has no settings.

-Plugins which use Record Relations
+Plugins that use Record Relations
 -------------------------------------
 - [User Profiles](UserProfiles.md)